dialvarezs/nanopore-analyses-data-en/content/2-sequencing-and-data-analysis.md

 Sequencing accuracy is crucial because it determines the amount of data required to achieve the desired precision in the desired type of analysis, as well as how many samples can be processed in a single experiment.
 #### RAW Data

-Utilizing the latest V14 chemistry and SUP basecalling algorithms, Nanopore technology can achieve raw data accuracies of up to Q23 with simplex sequencing and Q30 with duplex sequencing.
+Utilizing the latest V14 chemistry and SUP basecalling algorithms, Nanopore technology can achieve raw data accuracy up to Q23 with simplex sequencing and Q30 with duplex sequencing.

 | Flowcell | Kit                         | Basecalling        | Raw read accuracy |
 | -------- | --------------------------- | ------------------ | ----------------- |